Planning a quick getaway to the City of Brotherly Love? Read on for a detailed look at how to spend a weekend in Philadelphia.

 Those who are really into the classic film and want to take it to the next level can check out this Rocky movie locations tour.
 You’ll travel to four different sights that were used in the series, including the Italian Market.

-If you’re going to run up all those stairs, you might as well go into the Philadelphia Art Museum at the top.
+If you’re going to run up all those stairs, you might as well go into the Philadelphia Museum of Art at the top.
 It has a massive collection and is one of the best art museums I’ve ever been to.

 Tickets for the museum cost $25.
 Click here to book them online before you go.
 You can easily spend the whole day here so you’ll have to move quickly if you want to see all the rooms.